cleifwork/GCONNECT/docs/readme.txt

 2. ** SHOULD HAVE A GOOGLE ACCOUNT
    2.1  Login to to your google account
    2.2  Enable Google Drive API here => https://console.cloud.google.com/
-   2.3  Create a NEW PROJECT (just use your voucher wifi portal name) 2.4  Goto APIs & Services
+   2.3  Create a NEW PROJECT (you use your voucher wifi portal name) 2.4  Goto APIs & Services
         2.4.1  +ENABLE APIS & SERVICES
         2.4.2  Select Google Drive